ErrantThinking/errantthinking.github.io/content/powder_plains/index.md

 ___

-## Powder Plains

-A mostly peaceful hex that features a few towns.
-Features January Junction, Cold-based elementals, Keh Night Automata, and a Cult of Janus.
+## Terrain and Biome

+A few towns are spread across the plains of this dry tundra.
+The snow forms dunes and is powdery.
+Great for skiiing.
+When the humidity from the southwest blows in the powder plains, the snow becomes more moist and is then better suited for building snowmen and snow forts!

-## Weather of Powder Plains
+### Weather of Powder Plains

 Cold and always snow covered.